britt/teleprompter/README.md

 - Write thorough and comprehensive tests for your changes
   - Include both positive and negative test cases
   - Test edge cases and error conditions
-  - Aim for high test coverage
+  - Try to have better test coverage than I did when I first wrote it
   - Consider integration tests where appropriate
 - Add comments for complex logic
 - Update documentation for any changed functionality